ameni21/mini-rag-html/README.md

 The chatbot dynamically determines the best strategy based on the user query, showcasing **context awareness** and an **adaptive retrieval strategy**.

----
-> _Note: The code has two branches: one before the deadline and another after it.
-I succeeded in running the chatbot with both web search and vector database data, as well as the chatbot with direct LLM integration._

----

 ## 📚 Table of Contents